Arya-Iwakura/SquibTracker/README.md

 Special thanks to Gilmok for creating the Ultima 4 Randomizer for which this tracker was designed for, which can be found at https://github.com/Gilmok/U4Rando.

 ## Known Issues
 - If using the mouse to rescale and not the scalefactor in the settings file, rescaling the internals of the window only works via adjusting the window width.
-Height is adjusted seperately but will not rescale the internals.
+Height is adjusted separately but will not rescale the internals.
 To rescale drag left to right to get the correct size then drag up and down to fix the blank space.